Glasgow Queen Street railway station: Signalling

 Queen Street signal box, opened in 1881, was on a gantry spanning the tracks close to the tunnel mouth.
-It closed on 26 February 1967 when control of the high level station was transferred to a panel in Cowlairs signal box.
-That box was superseded by the new Cowlairs signalling centre on 28 December 1998.
-This in turn was abolished in October 2013 and the station is now under the supervision of Edinburgh IECC (which will eventually become the Edinburgh Rail Operating Centre).
+It closed on 26 February 1967, when control of the high level station was transferred to a panel in Cowlairs signal box; that box was superseded by the new Cowlairs signalling centre on 28 December 1998.
+This, in turn, was abolished in October 2013 and the station is now under the supervision of Edinburgh Integrated Electronic Control Centre (IECC), which will eventually become the Edinburgh Rail Operating Centre.

-The low level station had two signal boxes, 'Queen Street West' and 'Queen Street East'.
+The low level station had two signal boxes, Queen Street West and Queen Street East.
 Both boxes were over the tracks and closed on 8 February 1960.
-The low level lines came under the control of Yoker Signalling Centre (IECC) on 19 November 1989.
+The low level lines came under the control of Yoker IECC on 19 November 1989.